cfpb/grasshopper/test-harness/README.md

 ## Tools

-### ExtractIndex: This program extracts the contents of an index to a file.
-It is useful for extracting indexes that contain
+### ExtractIndex

-state level data from Elasticsearch, dumping them to a file that can be used for further processing.
+This program extracts the contents of an index to a file.
+It is useful for extracting indexes that contain state level data from Elasticsearch, dumping them to a file that can be used for further processing.
 It requires the [hmda-geo](https://github.com/cfpb/hmda-geo) project to be running in order to add the Census Tract information to the original address points.